Machine learning in video games: Doom

 Doom (1993) is a first-person shooter (FPS) game.
 Student researchers from Carnegie Mellon University used computer vision techniques to create an agent that could play the game using only image pixel input from the game.
 The students used convolutional neural network (CNN) layers to interpret incoming image data and output valid information to a recurrent neural network which was responsible for outputting game moves.

 Super Mario

 Other uses of vision-based deep learning techniques for playing games have included playing Super Mario Bros. only using image input, using deep Q-learning for training.

 Minecraft

 Researchers with OpenAI created about 2000 hours of video plays of Minecraft coded with the necessary human inputs, and then trained a machine learning model to comprehend the video feedback from the input.
 The researchers then used that model with 70,000 hours of Minecraft playthroughs offered on YouTube to see how well the model could create the input to match that behavior and learn further from it, such as being able to learn the steps and process of creating a diamond pickaxe tool.
+In 2023, the algorithm DreamerV3 trained a policy capable of autonomously obtaining diamonds.